IBM/ibm-watson-embed-model-builder/README.md

 To build a model manifest file from models hosted in an artifactory instance, you will need:

-- A list of all module GUIDs to support
+- a list of all module GUIDs to support
-- A watson library and version
+- a watson library and version
 - an artifactory repo to search
 - a target docker image repository for these model images to land
 - artifactory credentials